The ABMC is a research center of Claremont School of Theology. Our vision is to shed light on the documentary history of Judaism and Christianity.

 The National United Methodist Native American Center moved to the Claremont campus from Oklahoma in 1992.
 Established in 1983, NUMNAC aims to strengthen the self-sufficiency and self-determination of Native American churches.
 Other goals of the Center include developing awareness of Native American ministry within Native American communities, assisting in the design for training lay speakers, and promoting spiritual formation and leadership development in local Native American churches.

-Process and Faith is a program of the Center for Process Studies, an affiliated program of Claremont Lincoln University.
 It is an organization dedicated to the adventure of bringing process-relational thought to people of faith.
 Process and Faith seeks practical applications of process thought to all aspects of faith life.